Group (mathematics): Elementary consequences of the group axioms

-generalizes to more than three factors.
+generalizes to more than three factors (for example, $a\cdot b\cdot c\cdot d$ is also unambiguous).
 Because this implies that parentheses can be inserted anywhere within such a series of terms, parentheses are usually omitted.

 Uniqueness of identity element

 The group axioms imply that the identity element is unique; that is, there exists only one identity element: any two identity elements $e$ and $f$ of a group are equal, because the group axioms imply $e=e\cdot f=f$.
 It is thus customary to speak of the identity element of the group.